BUCK-LCO-NCI/DivProt/README.md

 ...That's it for now...

-Notes and TODO:
+My TO-DO:
 > 1. Add look-up name file for users (seq_07 = input_07_actual_id)
-> 2. Maybe make a python wrapper for matrix weighting script, since that's the only one left in R at the user level
+> 2. Maybe make a python wrapper for matrix weighting script, since that's the only one left in R at the user level (pre-pre-proc is bash - this code may be unnecessary now with Porter updates, will just need to check speed comparison)
 > 3. Add dynamic network edge cutoffs
 > 4. Add .log file for ss aligner
 > 5. Add multithreading
 > 6. Add error messages and --help
-> 7. collect Porter output in a new dir (or write something about usr creating and moving into a new dir, then executing pre_processing. will need to change that outfile a little)
+> 7. collect Porter output in a new dir (or write something about usr creating and moving into a new dir, then executing pre_processing...will need to change that outfile a little...basically just new/better file and dir management)
+> 8. Have DivProt create a final html file with all figures, final matrix, stats, some representative sequenes? etc